ahmedj278/k-means-clustering-python/README.md

 ## Getting Started

 ### Prerequisites
-To run this project, you need Python 3.x and the following Python libraries:
+To run this project, you need Python 3.x and the following Python libraries :

 - numpy
 - pandas